Allison Anzalone: From Vet Tech To Computer Scientist

 Read more stories about successful career changes on the Flatiron School blog.

 Disclaimer: The information in this blog is current as of 21 October 2022.
-For updated information visit https://flatironschool.com/.
+Current policies, offerings, procedures, and programs may differ.
+For up-to-date information visit FlatironSchool.com.

 Posted by Anna Johnson / October 21, 2022